 6. Method Names

 i.
 All the method names should start with a Lower Case letter.

-public void employeeRecords() // valid syntax public void EmployeeRecords() // invalid syntax
+public void employeeRecords() // valid syntax public void EmployeeRecords() // valid syntax

 7. Identifiers in java